ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IPlanetGraphics.rst

 IPlanetGraphics
 ===============

-.. py:class:: IPlanetGraphics
+.. py:class:: ansys.stk.core.stkobjects.IPlanetGraphics

    object

    AgPlGraphics used to access the 2D graphics of the planet.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IPlanetGraphics

 Overview
 --------